kubevault/kubevault/docs/guides/secret-engines/mongodb/csi-driver.md

 # Mount MongoDB Secrets using CSI Driver
 ## Kubernetes Secrets Store CSI Driver
+Secrets Store CSI driver for Kubernetes secrets - Integrates secrets stores with Kubernetes via a [Container Storage Interface (CSI)](https://kubernetes-csi.github.io/docs/) volume.

+The Secrets Store CSI driver secrets-store.csi.k8s.io allows Kubernetes to mount multiple secrets, keys, and certs stored in enterprise-grade external secrets stores into their pods as a volume.
+Once the Volume is attached, the data in it is mounted into the container’s file system.

 ![Secrets-store CSI architecture](/docs/guides/secret-engines/csi_architecture.svg)

 When the `Pod` is created through the K8s API, it’s scheduled on to a node.
 The `kubelet` process on the node looks at the pod spec & see if there's any `volumeMount` request.
 The `kubelet` issues an `RPC` to the `CSI driver` to mount the volume.
 The `CSI driver` creates & mounts `tmpfs` into the pod.
 Then the `CSI driver` issues a request to the `Provider`.
 The provider talks to the external secrets store to fetch the secrets & write them to the pod volume as files.
 At this point, volume is successfully mounted & the pod starts running.